What Is It

 James’ pragmatism is often seen as a very scientific philosophy, but it was dealt with the limits of science.
 It treats knowledge as a holistic system, and it’s not always easy to separate science, religion and ethics.
 John worries about consistency in James’ overall views, and Russell does his best to defend them (mostly).
 From here the conversation steers towards the question of whether pragmatism ends up being a fancy word for relativism.
 John, Ken and Russell talk about the relationship between James and other great thinkers, particularly Ludwig Wittgenstein, who was always equivocal about what he thought of pragmatism.

-- Roving Philosophical Reporter: (seek to 5:47) Julie Napolin chats with professors of English literature about William James’ contributions to literature with the introduction of the “stream of consciousness.”
+- Roving Philosophical Report (seek to 5:47): Julie Napolin chats with professors of English literature about William James’ contributions to literature with the introduction of the “stream of consciousness.”
 The conscious mind, thought James, is not linear or logical.
 Rather, it stops and goes in sudden bursts like a bird hopping and flying from branch to branch.
 This layered sense of consciousness left a profound mark in the literary world, perhaps most notably in the case of James Joyce.
 What can we make of this interior associative monologue?
 Musicality of all the outliving out ranking out bursting from motifs of have you read any good books recently, the rain sure does wash everything a flow, doesn’t it?

-- Conundrum: (seek to 46:45) A listener from Vancouver Washington asks, “Can someone who never lies really tell the truth?
+- Conundrum (seek to 46:45) A listener from Vancouver, Washington asks, “Can someone who never lies really tell the truth?
 Can we live without lying?
 Is omission a lie?
 Is it ever right to lie?”
 John, Ken and Russell puzzle over these head scratchers, and suggest that in the end, you need to settle these ethical questions on a case-by-case basis.

 Welcome to Philosophy Talk, the program that questions everything...